5 Situations When You Do Not Perform CPR

 Cold Skin: If the person you touch is unconscious, it may be a sign that death has occurred.
 After death, the body’s metabolism stops functioning, and one of the apparent effects is a significant reduction in skin temperature.
 The body’s ability to generate heat is lost due to a lack of blood flow and metabolic activity, and the skin cools.

-Rigor Mortis: Rigor mortis is the postmortem sign of death where muscles stiffen and contract.
+Rigor Mortis: Rigor mortis is the postmortem sign of death, where muscles stiffen and contract.
 Usually, it starts shortly after death and peaks 12 to 24 hours later.
 In some cases, CPR won’t work where rigor mortis is present.
 CPR would not improve the person’s condition since Rigor Mortis signifies that the body’s natural functions have stopped.

 Livor mortis: Livor mortis, also known as postmortem lividity, where areas of pooled blood begin to take on a bruised-like discolouration.
 Gravity pushes the blood downward, making purple or bluish spots on the lower parts of the body.